estherbouquet/lectura-plus/README.md

 - turn the printer off and restart it to use it

-## 🔘 install the button that will control the printer
+## 🔘 install the button controlling the printer

 Because the code that launches the printer is linked to a physical button being pushed or not, we need to physically connect the button to the raspberry.
 We added at LED and resistor as there is no GUI involved in this project so it tells people that the print is being processed and they don't need to push the button again.